madisive/madisive.github.io/about.md

 permalink: /about/
 ---

 Hi I'm Madi!
 I live in Indiana, USA.
 I blog about what's important to me here.
-I like gaming and music making.
+I like gaming and music mixing.
 I'm a hobbyist developer.

 ### My blog
 This blog is mostly just for fun.
 It may contain both lighthearted and serious content, with posts ranging from rants to reviews to my personal opinions.
 Check it out :D